Who has not dreamed about walking down Santorini’s cobbled streets, framed by whitewashed houses and admiring the dazzling panoramic views?

 If money is an issue, Karterados and Kamari would be other options.

-Best place for beach life
+For beach life

-Perissa / Perivolos – the beach is much longer and quieter than Kamari, has some good beach bars and in case that you want to be more reclusive, you can lay your towel down on Perivolos Black Sand Beach.
+Perissa / Perivolos – the beach is much longer and quieter than Kamari, has some good beach bars and in case you want to be more reclusive, you can lay your towel down on Perivolos Black Sand Beach.

 Where to stay in Santorini in winter